Magneticraft-Team/ModelLoader/README.md

 There are several editors that support this format like blender or my own [Modeler](https://github.com/cout970/Modeler).

+There is also a Animation builder if you want to create your animations in code.
+Every animated model is made of nodes and each node has a transformation thar you can edit to animate it manually

 ### MCX
 MCX is simple json format, with similar structure to obj, but